aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### setFormulaLocal(string) {#setFormulaLocal-string-}

+<b>@deprecated.</b> Please use the 'formulaLocal' property instead.
 Get the locale formatted formula of the cell.

 ```javascript
 setFormulaLocal(value: string) : void;